 One trend of the past decade has been the rising demand for 100% organic products.
-Whether in beauty products, produce, meat, or even coffee there we have seen increased awareness and demand.
+Whether in beauty products, produce, meat, or even coffee we have seen an increase in awareness and demand.

 There are now a large number of brands selling certified organic coffee and most of us will find the label does hold some appeal.
 But what does it actually mean?
 What are the benefits of buying organic coffee?
 And what is the best organic coffee?
 We will cover these questions and more.

 If you know much about coffee you will realize that it is often one of the most chemically processed products in the world.
 With the huge and growing demand for coffee, farming methods have been developed to maximize production.
 However, this has often been at the expense of the environment and the indigenous farmers.
 In order to aid coffee growth, a huge quantity of synthetic fertilizers, pesticides, herbicides and insecticides are commonly used.

 Organic coffee is coffee that is grown without the use of these synthetic chemicals.
 In order for coffee to be labelled as “organic” in the US at least 95% of the beans have to have been grown under organic conditions.
 Around the world there are different standards for what is accepted as organic however for the sake of simplicity we will be focusing on the USDA organic standards.

 Why Buy Organic Coffee?

 Before writing this article, when I thought of organic coffee I had some vague idea that organic coffee probably was healthier, tasted better and had less chemical residues.
 However I quickly realized that most of these ideas weren’t true.